ForsakenTeo/ForsakenTeo/README.md

 - 👋 Hi, I’m @ForsakenTeo
 - 👀 I’m interested in ...
-Coding and Game Development
+Software & Coding
 - 🌱 I’m currently learning ...
 Computer Science at the University of Crete
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 ForsakenTeo/ForsakenTeo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.